 Debra Chambliss accompanied weekly Chapel services and won several awards as vocalist and accompanist for the MS and HS Competition Choirs.

 Debra taught K-8th Grade music for the past 17 years in the SF Archdiocese at several schools, and directed the annual 8th Grade Play for St. Anselm.
-This work included leading several school choirs; teaching theory, history and genres; incorporating drums, chimes, and rhythm instruments into the classroom; as well as performances, and creating school-wide concerts twice a year.
-She will be bringing these skills to our music/performing arts department, as well as serving as Music Director for our annual all school Spring Musical, Guys and Dolls.
+This work included leading several school choirs; teaching theory, history, and genres; incorporating drums, chimes, and rhythm instruments into the classroom; as well as performances, and creating school-wide concerts twice a year.
+She will be bringing these skills to our music/performing arts department, as well as serving as Music Director for our annual all-school Spring Musical.

 She has worked as an accompanist and Music Director at dozens of theaters, including SRT, The Mountain Play, and CCMT.
+Currently, she is the Director of the Marin Symphony Children's Chorus.
 Highlights have included playing keyboards at the Post Street Theatre for the national tour of The 20th Annual Putnam County Spelling Bee and at the Orpheum Theatre for the North American premiere of Edward Scissorhands, as well as directing music for the West Coast Premiere of Children of Eden.